Jo-Lam/synthesise_identifiers_ALSPAC/README.md

 This file is a brief introduction of the considerations and process of creating a synthetic ALSPAC dataset with fake names and high-fidelity data.
 For detailed description of the methods, please refer to the manuscript (to be published).

-Task A: Create High Fidelity Synthetic Dataset for ALSPAC Real ALSPAC Data is only accessible in Secure Research Environments, fake example data used to develop code. (fake_testing.csv)
+Creating High Fidelity Synthetic Dataset for ALSPAC
+- Real ALSPAC Data is only accessible in Secure Research Environments, fake example data used to develop code. (fake_testing.csv)

 Considerations:
 1) Retain Name-Ethnicity Association